-The amendment applies to annual reporting periods beginning on or after 01 June 2020.
-Earlier application is permitted.

-The Group has early adopted and applied the practical expedient effective from 1 May 2020 to all rent concessions that meet the conditions for it.
-The Group has elected not to assess whether a COVID-19 related rent concession from a lessor is a lease modification and has accounted the rent concessions as negative variable lease payment.
+The amendment was intended to apply until 30 June 2021, but as the impact of the Covid-19 pandemic is continuing, on 31 March 2021, the IASB extended the period of application of the practical expedient to 30 June 2022.
+The amendment applies to annual reporting periods beginning on or after 1 April 2021.
+The Group has elected not to assess whether a Covid-19-related rent concession, from a lessor is a lease modification and has accounted the rent concessions as negative variable lease payment.